yulya3102/agda-asm/paper/Intro.md

 This work can be considered as a first step in the area of dynamic linking formalization.
-By adding formalizations of memory mapping and filling GOT elements, this formalization can be extended to the model of simple dynamic loader which is proven to preserve program semantics.
+By adding formalizations of memory mapping and filling GOT elements, this formalization can be extended to the model of the simple dynamic loader which is proven to preserve program semantics.
 }
 \iftoggle{russian-draft}{